rickstaa/panda-autograsp/_sources/usage/package_instr.rst.txt

 To add extra planning constraints to the scene, you can add additional ``json`` files to the ``/home/<USER>/.panda_simulation`` folder.
-This folder is created the first time the `panda_autograsp`_ solution is launched.
+This folder is created the first time the `panda-autograsp`_ solution is launched.
 A guide on how this can be done can be found `here <https://erdalpekel.de/?p=123>`_.

 Run instructions
 ----------------------------------

 .. figure:: https://user-images.githubusercontent.com/17570430/69431644-70cc7a80-0d38-11ea-853c-f0e899f86af0.png
-    :alt: panda_autograsp algorithm in action
+    :alt: panda-autograsp algorithm in action
     :target: https://user-images.githubusercontent.com/17570430/69431644-70cc7a80-0d38-11ea-853c-f0e899f86af0.png

-    Overview of the panda_autograsp algorithm (moveit_perception module disabled).
+    Overview of the panda-autograsp algorithm (moveit_perception module disabled).

-To start the `panda_autograsp`_ solution, please open a terminal and start the `panda_autograsp`_ solution using the following command:
+To start the `panda-autograsp`_ solution, please open a terminal and start the `panda-autograsp`_ solution using the following command:

 .. code-block:: bash